tiramisusolutions/mr.docs/docs/index.rst

     $ mrdocs html

-This will build the documentation as html.
+This will build the documentation as html and will store int under *_build/html* of your *docs* directory.

 If you would like to know more about how to use an alias or function, please read :doc:`the documentation about setup and configuration <setup>`.

 .. toctree::